nrr/diffeomorphic/2014/11/good_chef_practices.md

 illustrate a workflow, strategy, and code style that tends to work for large, heterogeneous, disparate environments.
-The hope is that the content contained herein is useful for all environments; however, I will cheerfully acknowledge that one size doest not fit all.
+The hope is that the content contained herein is useful for all environments; however, I will cheerfully acknowledge that one size does not fit all.
 That is, after all, a core tenet of the Fundamental Systems Truths.

 I also chose the base form of the adjective "good" instead of the